BOOK CLUB

 Are you an alumni author?

-If you have written a book which has been published in the last 12 months or is about to be released, and it is available to purchase from Blackwell's bookshop, you can email the editor of QUAD news to consider it for review on our QUAD website.
-Our editorial selection rests on book appealing to the broadest alumni audience.
+If you have written a book that has been published in the last 12 months or is about to be released, and is available to purchase from Blackwell's bookshop, you can email the editor of QUAD news to consider it for review on our QUAD website.
+Our editorial selection rests on the book appealing to the broadest alumni audience.
 Please email Richard Lofthouse with the following information:

 • Your full name